Calacher History, Family Crest & Coats of Arms

 Early History of the Calacher family

-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early Calacher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Calacher research.
+Another 55 words (4 lines of text) covering the years 1545, 1547, 1751 and 1725 are included under the topic Early Calacher History in all our PDF Extended History products and printed products wherever possible.

 Calacher Spelling Variations